 The Effects Options dialog offers even more control over an animation effect than the Animation Pane.

-the task pane to open the menu.
+the Animation pane to open the menu.

 From the menu select Effect